TheBot-Lab/TalkToMeBot/README.md

 ##Repos for other bot/chatbot team projects:##

-The repo for **Botivator** can be found here: https://github.com/TheBot-Lab/Botivatora motivational bot
+The repo for **Botivator** a motivational bot can be found here: https://github.com/TheBot-Lab/Botivatora motivational bot

 The repo for **DocBert** the file manager bot, can be found here: https://github.com/TheBot-Lab/Chingu-BotLab-docBert